nofacer/tdd-locker-robot-java/task/ task-locker.md

 ## Save packages

 * Given a locker has available boxes, when users check in bags, then the locker should give user a valid ticket.
-* Given a locker does not have available boxes, when users check in bags, then an error message will be shown that the lcoker is full.
+* Given a locker does not have available boxes, when users check in bags, then an error message will be shown that the locker is full.

 ## Get packages